Battle Ground Lake State Park

 Battle Ground Lake State Park is a 280 acre public recreation area located 3 mi northeast of the city of Battle Ground, Washington.
-The state park is covered by an evergreen forest located around a crater lake of volcanic origin.
+The state park is covered by an evergreen forest that surrounds a crater lake of volcanic origin.
 The park is managed by the Washington State Parks and Recreation Commission.

 History

 The park is the site of a 400 ft volcano in the Boring Lava Field where a magma-induced steam explosion 105,000 years ago made a large bean-shaped crater, a maar, which later filled with water, forming a crater lake.
 The lake was the site of a resort dating from the 1920s when a consortium of businessmen planned an upgrade that would include the addition of a dance hall, "swimming tanks," and amusements plus a power plant and electric lights.
 From 1964 to 1968, the resort was operated by Virgil Dollar, a member of the family for whom the nearby intersection of Dollars Corner was named.
 The state initiated acquisition of the site in 1965, with purchase for US$550,000 approved in 1966.
 At a meeting in 1970, the State Parks and Recreation Commission determined that "Battle Ground" should be spelled as two words in deference to the spelling of the nearby city.